svdgraaf/rq-dashboard-ios/README.md

 This is an interface for [RQ-Dashboard](https://github.com/nvie/rq-dashboard) for iOS.
 With this app you can manage your queues, look at the state of your workers, without ever touching your browser.

 ## Why?
 First of, why not?
 But I got tired of continuously checking the webinterface on my phone, and wanted something simpeler.
+Also, I wanted an oppertunity for building my first real objective-c app :)

 ## Compatibility
 The current release is compatible with version rq-dashboard v0.3.3